 Appearance

 The cownose stingray is easily recognizable by its unique appearance.
-As already stated, it’s named for its distinctive head shape.
 The head is wide and flat, with a distinctive indentation in the center that gives it the appearance of a cow’s nose.
-Also, the rest of its body is flattened and disk-shaped, with a long tail equipped with one or more venomous spines.
+The rest of its body is flattened and disk-shaped, with a long tail equipped with one or more venomous spines.
+They are typically brown to olive-colored on top with a whitish or yellowish belly.
 These spines are used primarily for defense.

 The underside of the cownose stingray is white, and the eyes are on the top of the head.
 This adaption allows them to see above and below them in the water.